 The Walking Dead On Philo

 Philo is one of the newer streaming services to enter the market and it’s also one of the cheapest.
 The service aims at providing value by carrying entertaining channels without expensive sports programming.
 One of those channels is AMC.
 At $16 per month, it is now the most affordable way to watch The Walking Dead without Cable.
 You can sign up for their free trial or read more about them in our review of Philo.
+This service is currently the cheapest way to watch AMC without cable.

 Buy The Latest Season of The Walking Dead Online